L-Scofano/lucascofano.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a dedicated Data Science Ph.D. student at Sapienza University of Rome, where I'm deeply immersed in computer vision as a member of the PINlab group.
+I'm a Data Science Ph.D. student at Sapienza University of Rome, where I'm deeply immersed in computer vision as a member of the PINlab group.
 You can learn more about our research by visiting our [website](https://www.pinlab.org/).

 My academic journey has been a diverse one.
 I earned my bachelor's degree in Economics, with a particular emphasis on Macroeconomics and Econometrics.
 This foundation in economics has provided me with a unique perspective on approaching data-driven problems.
 For my master's degree, I transitioned into Data Science, specifically focusing on Computer Vision.
 Within this field, I became particularly interested in multi-agent trajectory forecasting, a fascinating area that presents many challenges and opportunities.